Pinhole® Gum Recession Surgery (PST) For Receding Gums

 Apart from the benefits mentioned above, when used in combination with other restorative treatments such as dental implants, a patient’s mouth can in some cases be completely restored to a state as close as possible to the natural, original beauty and function of healthy teeth and gums.

-Many dental implant based technologies include a prosthetic gumline or pink coloured material to blend in with the receded gum.
-Using the Pinhole Surgical Technique, the gumline can in many cases be restored, giving a truly natural look and feel to a dental implant or implant bridge.
+Many dental implant-based technologies include a prosthetic gumline or pink coloured material to blend in with the receded gum.
+Using the Chao Pinhole Surgical Technique, the gumline can in many cases be restored, giving a truly natural look and feel to a dental implant or implant bridge.

 Yes!
-The pinhole gum surgical technique can be used to succesfully restore gingiva that has receded away from a prosthetic or dental implant.
+The Chao Pinhole Surgical Technique can be used to successfully restore gingiva that has receded away from a prosthetic or dental implant.

 What happens if I ignore my gum recession?